codecrafters-io/build-your-own-redis/stage_descriptions/replication-06-eh4.md

 In this stage, you'll implement the second step of the replication handshake.

-### The Handshake Process (Recap)
+### Handshake (Recap)

-As a recap, there are three steps to the handshake process:
+As a recap, there are three steps to the handshake:

 1. The replica sends a `PING` to the master (Handled in the previous stage)
 2. The replica sends `REPLCONF` twice to the master
 3. The replica sends `PSYNC` to the master

-For this stage, you'll handle the second part of this process.
+For this stage, you'll handle the second step of this process.

 ### The `REPLCONF` Command